mybeliefs/mybeliefs.github.io/docs/Theology/prayer.md

 #### Encountering God
 We want to **know God**, not just facts about him.
 We want seek his face and presence. [^6]

-- Romans 8:34 (ESV): Who is to condemn?
+- `Romans 8:34` (ESV): Who is to condemn?
 Christ Jesus is the one who died—more than that, who was raised—who is at the right hand of God, who indeed is interceding for us.
 - Prayer is our **confidence** in God.
 That God is taking care of everything.
 That bad things will work out for good, and our good things can not be taken away.
 And the best things are yet to come.
 - We seldom take the time to praise God.
 We don't really want to pray unless there is a need, something we want from God.
-We see God as a means to get things, to make us happy. *"For most of us, he has not become our happiness.
-We therefore pray to procure things, not to know him better"*.
+We see God as a means to get things, to make us happy. ***"For most of us, he has not become our happiness.
+We therefore pray to procure things, <u>not to know him better</u>"***.
 When we truly understand what Christ has done for us and transfer our trust and hopes from other things to Christ, then we begin to want to know God for himself.

 ### Learning Prayer